National “Appreciate a Man” Day

 Ouch!
 I just heard a collective shriek from many women out there.
 “Kim!
 What next?
 First you say we’re supposed to be happy being single, and now you’re telling us to pander to men?”

 Well, as far as the “being single” part goes, what I want is for both men and women to live their lives to the fullest, regardless of their relationship status.
-Stop crying the blues and deferring the enjoyment of life until the day you might be un-single.
+Stop crying the blues and deferring the enjoyment of life until the day you might become un-single.
 As for the second part, it’s not pandering to men — it’s just taking a moment to acknowledge them.

 In today’s world, men have to compete with us at work.
 They think we don’t need them anymore to provide for or take care of us.
 Some of us don’t even want a man around to father our children.
 We tout our self-sufficiency but when men sit on the sidelines unsure of what we expect from them, we bash them for not being assertive and manly!
 There’s no longer a standard for correct male etiquette.
-Some women expect him to open the door for them, others scoff at him if he tries.
+Some women expect him to open the door for them; others scoff at him if he tries.

 Modern culture tells us that what men most want from women is sex — period.
 Well, I think men can get sex from a woman much easier than he can get her admiration, approval or appreciation.
-If given the choice, I think many men would take the latter (well, unless it’s Angelina Jolie offering the sex).
+If given the choice, I think many men would take the latter (well, unless it’s Beyonce offering the sex).
 A man can give himself an orgasm, but as for sincere appreciation of his masculine energy?
 That has to come from us.

-Copyright © Kim Calvert/2011 Singular Communications, LLC.
+Copyright © Kim Calvert/2013 Singular Communications, LLC.

 Powered by Facebook Comments